gambitproject/gambit/doc/pyapi.rst

       Sets the probability ``strategy`` is played in the profile to ``prob``.

-   .. py:method:: as_behavior()

-      Returns a behavior strategy profile :py:class:`BehavProfile` associated to the profile.

-      :raises pygambit.UndefinedOperationError: if the game does not have a tree representation.

    .. py:method:: copy()

       Creates a copy of the mixed strategy profile.